stufield/packages-report/README.md

 1. This is how you make a numbered list
 2. Eucatastrophe is one of the 11 fav words

+## This is a setup

+Commit message is of WIP is “work in progress”

 -----

 Created on 2019-01-16 by